RuterNo/adt-doc/docs/operational-api.md

 - a list of affected journeys
 - a suitable [reason code](#service-deviation-reason-codes)

+It is recommended to set the `vehicleId` parameter to indicate which vehicle will be used to service the journey.

 In this example, we send a _no sign-on_ deviation request with a single journey, a reason code and a comment describing why the vehicle is unable to sign on.